 You should make an appointment to meet with the Communication Department’s Internship Coordinator, Prof. Juanita Weaver.
 She can talk with you about the difference between credit and noncredit internships, and describe the process you go through to secure an internship in Communication.

-Many are good choices—and really depend upon your specialized interests.
+Second majors or minors depend upon your specialized interests.
 COM students often double-major with a language (or have a language as a minor), which can be quite valuable in a multicultural, global workplace.
-Our students also major/minor in Honors, Political Science, English, and, sometimes, with Marketing (in the School of Business).
-We also have students combine COM with an Education degree, or combine us with one of the College’s many interdisciplinary concentrations, such as Africana Studies, Women’s Studies, Latin American Studies, East Asian Studies, or Writing & Rhetoric.
+Our students also major/minor in Honors, Political Science, English, Economics, Education, and, sometimes, with Marketing (in the School of Business).
+Double-majoring or minoring within the Department of Global Interdisciplinary Studies, for example in Gender & Women's Studies, Africana Studies, Arab & Islamic Studies, Peace & Justice or Latin American Studies is also a good option.
 Basically, although our curriculum will keep you busy for your years at Villanova, you do have room to add in other programs to your plan of study.

 Our graduates have found great success with their COM degrees.
 If you take the right plan of study, do well in your classes, get involved in the opportunities available on campus, and gain internship experience, you’ll find that many doors open up for you!
 If our graduates want additional education, they have found success: our students have received fellowships and assistantships from some of the top COM graduate programs and film schools in the country, and others have received admission to top-tier law schools.
 If our graduates want to engage first in service work, they have found success: our students have historically been strong candidates for the Peace Corps right now, as well as other programs such as Teach for America and Catholic Relief Services.
 If our graduates want a career in a profit/non-profit organization, they have found success: our students are working in top media, PR/advertising, and consulting firms across the country.
 Our growing alumni network is a testament to the power of a Communication degree from Villanova, and the successes of our former students!